reathajohner/Asg-2-1502-001/DesignDocument.md

 ### TeamReader
 Class Description - Allows for the user to pass in a File and get back a PlayerList loaded from that file.

+Methods -
+* `teamReader` reads a .txt file and calls Player constructors and the addPlayer method of PlayerList to create a team.
+Accepts a String filename.
+Returns nothing.

 ### TeamWriter
 Class Description - Allows for the user to pass in a File and a PlayerList and the PlayerList will be written to the file.

+Methods -
+* `teamWriter` prints out all the Players from the ArrayList into a .txt file.
+Accepts a String filename.
+Returns nothing.

 ## Implementation Details
 Provides a full description of the internal state of the class and for all methods there is a plan for implementation or an algorithm provided.